riconaranjo/iOS-Curriculum/Workshop 0/Workshop 0.md

 Press **Continue**.

 Now you should be on the Storage on Physical hard disk pane, here you will see two options: **_Dynamically allocated_** and **_Fixed size_**.
-If you select Dynamically allocated, the disk will take up much less space locally, but at a perfomance hit.
+If you select Dynamically allocated, the disk will take up much less space locally, but at a performance hit.

 Since the purpose of this VM is to run Xcode, which is a rather powerful program, I have chosen **Fixed Size**, but this choice is up to your circumstances.